BungeeNeRF: Progressive Neural Radiance Field for Extreme Multi-scale Scene Rendering: Experiment

-\textbf{Implementation.} We set $L_{max}=4$ for CityNeRF, hence the model at the final training stage has $10$ layers of $256$ hidden units, with skip connections at the $4,6,8$-th layer.
-For fair comparison, the best baseline model with the same configuration is also implemented.
-We adopt Mip-NeRF's cone-based integrated positional encoding \cite{barron2021mip}, as we found it consistently outperforms NeRF's position encoding.
-For all methods, the highest frequency is set to $2^{10}$, with $128$ sample queries per ray.
-We train CityNeRF for $100k$ iterations per stage and baselines till converge (approx. $300$-$400k$ iterations).
+\textbf{Implementation.} We set $L_{max}$=4 for \modelname, hence the model at the final training stage has $10$ layers of $256$ hidden units, with skip connections at the $4,6,8$-th layer.
+For a fair comparison, the best baseline model with the same configuration is also implemented.
+Mip-NeRF's IPE \cite{barron2021mip} is adopted in \modelname as we found it consistently outperforms the vanilla PE in multi-scale scenes.
+For all methods, the highest frequency is set to $M$=10, with $128$ sample queries per ray.
+We train \modelname for $100k$ iterations per stage and the baselines till converge.
 All models are optimized using Adam~\cite{kingma2014adam} with a learning rate decayed exponentially from $5e^{-4}$ and a batch size of $2,048$.
-The optimizer is reset at each training stage for CityNeRF.
+The optimizer is reset at each training stage for \modelname.